openshift/enhancements/enhancements/cluster-logging/forward-to-loki.md

   Example: `kubernetes.labels.foo` => `kubernetes_labels_foo`.\
   **Note**: `kubernetes.host` is *always* be included, even if not requested.
   It is required to ensure ordered label streams.
-- `tenantKey`: (string, default=`"kubernetes.namespaceName"`) \
-  Use the value of this meta-data key as the Loki tenant ID.\
-  At least these keys are supported:
-  - `kubernetes.namespaceName`: Use the namespace name as the tenant ID.
-  - `kubernetes.labels.<key>`: Use the string value of kubernetes label with key `<key>`.
-  - `openshift.labels.<key>`: use the value of a label attached by the forwarder.

 The full set of meta-data keys is listed in [data model][].